The world has a #newnormal.

-People stuck at home, are not just exploring entertainment through Netflix, but also looking to engage with others in real time, creating a rapid increase in live streaming and online attendance of social events.
+People stuck at home are not just exploring entertainment through Netflix, but are also looking to engage with others in real time, creating a rapid increase in live streaming and online attendance of social events.

 Avoid delicate topics of going out and meeting people, and don’t have to always talk about Covid-19.